 - The Atlanta Community Food Bank connects public benefits to families and individuals who qualify through its Benefits Outreach Program, helping them secure assistance with food, healthcare, childcare and more.
-The Benefits Outreach team can assist individuals with navigating the new rules regarding SNAP in order to access SNAP benefits.
+The Benefits Outreach team can assist individuals with navigating the new rules regarding SNAP to access SNAP benefits.
 Click here for more information on the Benefits Outreach Program.

 - Aunt Bertha is a Social Care Network that connects people seeking help with verified social care providers that serve them.
 Thousands of nonprofits and social care providers serve their communities.
 But for most people, navigating the system to get help has been difficult, time consuming, and frustrating.
 Too many Americans are suffering, and they don’t need to.
 The online service makes it easy for people to find social services in their communities, for nonprofits to coordinate their efforts, and for customers to integrate social care into the work they already do.
 The nationwide service provides the opportunity to find social care providers by zip codes including those serving in the Atlanta region.
 Click here to learn more.

 - Empowerline provides a front desk for people who need help navigating life changes and surprise obstacles in their homes, with their health, and in their communities.
-The service, powered by the Aging and Independent Services Group of the Atlanta Regional Commission, helps connect people with private and publicly funded resources from more than 26,000 community based providers.
+The service, powered by the Aging and Independent Services Group of the Atlanta Regional Commission, helps connect people with private and publicly funded resources from more than 26,000 community-based providers.
 Empowerline is part of Georgia’s Aging and Disability Resource Connection (ADRC) network, a No Wrong Door access point for information requests and assistance.
-Together, we work to simplify complex program offerings, identify long-term services and support solutions, and reduce caregiver burden.
+Together, we work to simplify complex program offerings, identify long-term services, support solutions, and reduce caregiver burden.
 Click here for a flyer.
 Click here for more information.

 - The Georgia Department of Early Care and Learning maintains an updated listing of child care centers and pre-K programs.
 Need help finding quality child care that is open?
 Click here to learn more.